-Truck Driving Course Description
+Truck Driving Course in Portland, OR

 This course is 160 hours of training over a four-week period, which is designed to prepare an individual to enter into the job market as a professional truck driver.
-During this course, students will learn all Department of Transportation, and Federal Motor Carrier rules and regulations as they pertain to a professional driver.
+During this course, students will learn all Department of Transportation and Federal Motor Carrier rules and regulations as they pertain to a professional driver.
 They will also learn all the necessary functions as it relates to the safe operation of a tractor/trailer combination.
 This will include actual driving as well as all other procedures a driver needs to know, such as pre-trip inspection, logbooks, paperwork, and accident procedures.
 Along with this, the course also teaches driving techniques such as defensive driving and driving in inclement weather.
 Students are expected to complete the program in a maximum of 240 hours.

 Preparation for On-the-Road Training